matheus-bernat/WeFind/README.md

-# wefind
+# WeFind

 A new Flutter project.
+To spread joy and love in Switzerland :)

 ## Getting Started